rgeraldes24/hyperion/docs/contracts/functions.rst

         uint x;
         // This function is called for all messages sent to
         // this contract (there is no other function).
-        // Sending Zond to this contract will cause an exception,
+        // Sending Quanta to this contract will cause an exception,
         // because the fallback function does not have the `payable`
         // modifier.
         fallback() external { x = 1; }